 - Spare set of keys to vehicles

-- Always Stay Weather-Informed: With today's technology, media outlets often know a few days in advance when conditions are favorable for tornadoes to form.
-Download weather apps to your smartphone so you will be alerted to severe weather.
-Keep informed on the weather forecast, and always watch for these signs of possible tornadoes:
+- Always stay weather-informed: With today's technology, media outlets often know a few days in advance when conditions are favorable for tornadoes to form.
+Download weather apps for your smartphone so you will be alerted to severe weather.
+Keep informed of the weather forecast, and always watch for these signs of possible tornadoes:

 - Dark, greenish sky